This is the first part of a mulitpart blogpost on how to marry JSF with Scala.

 - the def val1: Int = _val1 is basically our new getter replacing our old val1 for read access

 - def val1_$eq (val1: Int) is basically a convention to open val1 for write access via the = operator.

 This works within Scala seamlessly and for orm frameworks as well as long as they know the Scala convention (most do by now via plugins).
 But on the Java side you have to call those methods directly via <methodName> and <methodName>_eq.
 The last remaining open problem is the Expression Language.
 The EL relies on setters and getters for accessing the properties.
 Thankfully there is a way to override the ELs handling via a custom resolver tailored for Scala.
-Now this code would override the scope of this blog, but you can download the sources for this EL resolver here: (note a link to an el resolver drop in project will be added later this month so check regularly) You just have to integrate it into your project by adding following entry into your faces-config:
+Now this code would override the scope of this blog, but you can download the el resolver from this project https://github.com/werpu/scalaelresolver.
+Note follow the readme for installation instructions for the resolver.

 End of Part1

 We now have reached the end of part1.
 The next part will be about the ViewController patterns.
 Page navigation Codi style in Scala, and what we can do with Scala traits in a JSF context.
 So stay tuned.